Hummus with roasted Brussels sprouts and sumac-mint dressing

 There are simply dishes that are true classics, and rightly so.
 For me, hummus is definitely one of them.
-Hardly anything makes me happier than dipping a piece of fresh pita bread in warm, creamy hummus.
-So the chickpea cream alone is enough to send me into raptures.
-A real strength of the cream is that it can form highly delicious symbioses with other dishes.
-Like this fusion: hummus with roasted Brussels sprouts and a wonderfully aromatic dressing of fresh mint and tangy sumac.
+Hardly anything makes me happier than dipping a piece of fresh pita bread in still warm, creamy hummus.
+So for me, the chickpea cream on its own is enough to send me into raptures.
+A real strength of the cream is its ability to form highly delicious symbioses with other dishes.
+Like this fusion: hummus with roasted Brussels sprouts and a wonderfully aromatic dressing of fresh mint and tart and sour sumac.

 Hummus with roasted Brussels sprouts is a stunner!

-When I bought a net of Brussels sprouts the other day, I already knew what I wanted to do with them.
-Roast them in the oven with a little olive oil to get the full flavour of the mini sprouts.
-I also like it cooked, but unfortunately the cabbage loses some of its flavour for me.
+When I bought a net of Brussels sprouts the other day, I was actually already clear what I wanted to conjure up with them.
+Nice roast in the oven with a little olive oil to get the full flavor of the mini cabbage and further rauszukitzeln.
+Cooked he tastes me but also, but since the cabbage loses for me unfortunately something in flavor.

 A little acidity & a little freshness: sumac and mint go perfectly together